 Tony Pucciarella serves as the director of operations for the UAS Test Site, responsible for the airworthiness evaluation of systems and the safe conduct of all test flight operations.
 He is an industry-recognized expert in airworthiness, airspace integration, and operations for both manned and unmanned operations.

-Tony holds a B.S. in aeronautical engineering from The Ohio State University and an MBA from Loyola University and remains active in the engineering community.
-In his free time, Tony enjoys being home in Calvert County, Maryland, spending time with his family and building and flying multirotor UAS.
+Pucciarella holds a B.S. in aeronautical engineering from The Ohio State University and an MBA from Loyola University and remains active in the engineering community.
+In his free time, Pucciarella enjoys being home in Calvert County, Maryland, spending time with his family and building and flying multirotor UAS.

 Phone: 301-862-7824 ext.
 802